mchwalinska/4EU-Protist-diversity-course-2024/README.md

 conda deactivate
 ```

-Again download `.html` file to your computer and open it in browser. ***Do you see difference with illumina dada?***
+Again download the `.html` file to your computer and open it in the browser. ***Do you see the difference with illumina dada?***
 NanoPlot produces a lot of outputs.
-One of them are genereal statistics `NanoStats.txt`.
-The other one are plots.
+One of them is general statistics `NanoStats.txt`.
+The other ones are plots.
+Download to your computer two of them `LengthvsQualityScatterPlot_dot.png` and `Non_weightedHistogramReadlength.png` and inspect.
-Download to your computer two of them `LengthvsQualityScatterPlot_dot.png` and `Non_weightedHistogramReadlength.png` and inspect. ***Which of those two softwares is better for nanopore data and why?***
+***Which of those two softwares is better for nanopore data and why?***

 #### 3. Length and quality filtering

-Using [Filtlong](https://github.com/rrwick/Filtlong) filter reads by length and quality.
+Using [Filtlong](https://github.com/rrwick/Filtlong) to filter reads by length and quality.

 ```
 conda activate filtlong